Auties00/Cobalt/README.md

    This functionality is currently in beta.
    The documentation is expanding, but some functions may still be undocumented.
+   There is support for both Android and IOS accounts, as well as normal and business accounts.
    Most functions have been reversed engineered, but some may still not work.

 ### Donations